Stubs42/OrangeLine/README.md

 LEN: Knob to set number of stes of the slave sequencer used

-ELEN: Effective pattern length from left columns master LEN input, DLEN input or LEN knob above
+ELEN: Effective default pattern length from copied from left columns DLEN input if connected, or (LEN knob above * top rows DIV knob) / 100 otherwise.

 INC: Knob to set the voltage increment used to advance the slave seuqnecers next pattern